nathphoenix/LInux_Basics/docker_tutorial.md

 to get the port of a running container, we run : docker container port webhost

+HOW TO VIEW NGINX LOG
+for example, container-name = nginx-standard sudo docker logs -f container-name 1>/dev/null

+HOW TO VIEW NGINX ACCESS LOG
+sudo docker logs -f nginx-standard 2>/dev/null

 HOW TO PUSH YOUR IMAGE TO DOCKER HUB docker commit d82ba8234ad2 nathphoenix/flask_standard_movie_app d82ba8234ad2 = id of the docker container flask_standard_movie_app = the name of the container

+HOW TO DELETE OR REMOVE A CONTAINER
+Docker rm
+docker rm removes containers by their name or ID.

+When you have Docker containers running, you first need to stop them before deleting them.

+Stop all running containers: docker stop $(docker ps -a -q) Delete all stopped containers: docker rm $(docker ps -a -q)

+AFTER STARTING MINIKUBE DO THIS

+1. minikube -p minikube docker-env

+2. point our terminal to docker environment : eval $(minikube -p minikube docker-env)

+Once you're done building you can unset docker env i.e. disconnect your minikube env by unsetting these docker configs if you run

+minikube docker-env --unset

+PROBLEMS
+one thing to remember regarding 'minikube' is that minikube's host is not the same as your local host, therefore, what i realized, that in order to use local images for testing with minikube you must build your docker image first locally or pull it locally and then add it using the command bellow into the minikube context which is, nothing else as another linux instance.

+minikube image rm image <image>:<tag>
+minikube load image <image>:<tag> --daemon

+TO GET THE DETAILS OF A KUBERNETES SERVICE kubectl describe service hello-python-service

+HOW TO RUNA DOCKER FILE WITHOUT DOCKER COMPOSE docker build -t <image_name> .

+STARTING YOUR KUBERNETES APP
+1. kubectl
+2. minikube start
+3. minikube -p minikube docker-env
+4. minikube -p minikube docker-env | Invoke-Expression
+5. after configuring yaml file, do this to run the app :  kubectl apply -f deployment.yaml
+6. then start the service with :  minikube service flask-standard-service